 Inform patients that severe anaphylactic and anaphylactoid reactions have occurred with zolpidem.
 Describe the signs/symptoms of these reactions and advise patients to seek medical attention immediately if any of them occur.

-Patients should be counseled to take Ambien right before they get into bed and only when they are able to stay in bed a full night (7-8 hours) before being active again.
-Ambien CR (zolpidem tartrate) tablets should not be crushed, divided, or chewed, and should not be taken with or immediately after a meal.
-Advise patients NOT to take Ambien CR (zolpidem tartrate) when drinking alcohol.
+Patients should be counseled to take AMBIEN CR right before they get into bed and only when they are able to stay in bed a full night (7-8 hours) before being active again.
+AMBIEN CR tablets should not be taken with or immediately after a meal.
+Advise patients NOT to take AMBIEN CR if they drank alcohol that evening.

-Impairment of fertility: Oral administration of zolpidem (doses of 4, 20, and 100 mg base/kg or approximately 4, 20, and 100 times the MRHD on a mg/m2 basis) to rats prior to and during mating, and continuing in females through postpartum day 25, resulted in irregular estrus cycles and prolonged precoital intervals.
-The no-effect dose for these findings is approximately 20 times the MRHD on a mg/m2 basis.
+Oral administration of zolpidem (doses of 4, 20, and 100 mg base/kg/day) to rats prior to and during mating, and continuing in females through postpartum day 25, resulted in irregular estrus cycles and prolonged precoital intervals at the highest dose tested.
+The no-effect dose for these findings is approximately 20 times the MRHD on a mg/m² basis.
 There was no impairment of fertility at any dose tested.